 One benefit of kombucha is the circulatory rhythms that it enhances.
 While still in its fermenting container, one of the beneficial acids that is concocted is lactic acid.
 Lactic acid is very important for a brew - it keeps harmful bacteria out by creating an environment thats inhospitable to them.
 Then, when kombucha is in our body it acts in much the same way by increasing circulation action.
 This example can solidify our ideal of "you are what you eat" that if you eat 'living' foods - it makes your body more alive.

 Disclaimer: I'm strictly speaking with my hippie hat on, of course (kombucha cannot raise the dead, no matter how many probiotics are in it!)
 Having foods in our diet that are living with healthy bacteria + probiotics are feeding the part of our body that sends signals to our brain - our gut.
 There is a lot of power being housed there.
 When we eat fermented foods, we feed our gut, immunity and brain.
 And many regular 'booch drinkers do report feeling their cells waking up after they've taken their daily kombucha.

-I think about when I started straining whole yogurt for cream cheese – through a clean tea towel into a glass jar – to make whey.
-Whey typically is (liquid leftover from the straining) used in many other cultures for dishes but it can be used as a starter for your ferments too.
+How about straining whole yogurt for cream cheese through a clean tea towel into a glass jar to make whey.
+Whey typically is (liquid leftover from the straining) used in many other cultures for dishes but it can be used as a starter for your vegetable ferments too.
 Why make whey?
 According to Hanna Kroger in “Ageless Remedies from Mothers’ Kitchen” – “It has a lot of minerals.
 One tablespoon of whey in a little water will help digestion.
-It is a remedy that will keep your muscles young, joints moveable and ligaments elastic.”
+It is a remedy that will keep your muscles young, joints move-able and ligaments elastic.”
 You can add it to smoothies for an extra probiotic boost.